scipy/scipy/doc/source/tutorial/ndimage.rst

 transform.
 The parameter *axis* can be used to indicate along which axis the real transform was executed.

-    The :func:`fourier_shift` function multiplies the input array with the multi-dimensional Fourier transform of a shift operation for the given shift.
+    The :obj:`fourier_shift` function multiplies the input array with the multi-dimensional Fourier transform of a shift operation for the given shift.
 The *shift* parameter is a sequences of shifts for each dimension, or a single value for all dimensions.

-    The :func:`fourier_gaussian` function multiplies the input array with the multi-dimensional Fourier transform of a Gaussian filter with given standard-deviations *sigma*.
+    The :obj:`fourier_gaussian` function multiplies the input array with the multi-dimensional Fourier transform of a Gaussian filter with given standard-deviations *sigma*.
 The *sigma* parameter is a sequences of values for each dimension, or a single value for all dimensions.

-    The :func:`fourier_uniform` function multiplies the input array with the multi-dimensional Fourier transform of a uniform filter with given sizes *size*.
+    The :obj:`fourier_uniform` function multiplies the input array with the multi-dimensional Fourier transform of a uniform filter with given sizes *size*.
 The *size* parameter is a sequences of values for each dimension, or a single value for all dimensions.

-    The :func:`fourier_ellipsoid` function multiplies the input array with the multi-dimensional Fourier transform of a elliptically shaped filter with given sizes *size*.
+    The :obj:`fourier_ellipsoid` function multiplies the input array with the multi-dimensional Fourier transform of a elliptically shaped filter with given sizes *size*.
 The *size* parameter is a sequences of values for each dimension, or a single value for all dimensions.